-International cooperation can be very useful to local partnerships initiative funded by the European Union and coordinated by CEBEM.
+International cooperation can be very useful to local partnerships

+International cooperation can provide financial and methodological support for community-university partnerships.
+For its part, the indigenous governance project in Bolivia's Municipality of Jesus de Machaca benefited from a regional initiative funded by the European Union and coordinated by CEBEM.
 The same project also used methods and tools from the SAS2 group (www.sas2.net), based at Carleton University in Ottawa, funded by Canada's International Development Research Centre (IDRC).
 CEBEM's other project, on small forest producers in the Chiquitania region of Bolivia, was funded by Spanish Cooperation, Spain's aid agency, through the University of Cordoba.
 It, too, utilized SAS2 methods whose development and dissemination was supported by IDRC.
 In both projects, CEBEM played a catalytic role in negotiating and managing international funding flows and access to methodological expertise.